Bodmin and Wadebridge Railway: Takeover

 In 1873 the Devon and Cornwall Railway, a narrow gauge company, tried to obtain parliamentary authority to make extensions in the two counties in its name, including a railway from near Okehampton to Wenfordbridge, so as to gain access to Wadebridge; but this was rejected in Parliament.

 A new halt, called Shooting Range Platform, was opened about 1880.
 It was long enough for a single coach, located on the south-west side of the line; the shooting range was in the otherwise inaccessible land between the railway and the loop of the River Camel, opposite Derry's Wood.
 Trains stopped there only with written authority from the Army.

-In 1882 an act of Parliament, the North Cornwall Railway Act 1882 (45 & 46 Vict. c. ccliv), was passed for a railway called the North Cornwall Railway to build a line from Padstow via Wadebridge to Halwill, where the LSWR now had its line; running arrangements for the North Cornwall trains as far as Okehampton were agreed.
+The North Cornwall Railway Act 1882 (45 & 46 Vict. c. ccliv) authorised the North Cornwall Railway to build a line from Padstow via Wadebridge to Halwill, where the LSWR now had its line; running arrangements for the North Cornwall trains as far as Okehampton were agreed.
 The North Cornwall Company had wanted running rights as far as Exeter, but by now the LSWR sought friendlier terms with its rival, the GWR, and to avoid offending them, the powers were stopped short at Okehampton.
 There was to be a triangular junction at Pendevy Bridge, the point where the new Halwill line met the Bodmin & Wadebridge, a little east of Wadebridge, and the act included powers to improve the Bodmin & Wadebridge line, including the making of seven deviations to eliminate the very sharp curves on the line.

-In fact, by the South Western Railway (Various Powers) Act 1883 (46 & 47 Vict. c. clxxxix) in 1883 the LSWR took over the role of making those improvements, and on 1 July 1886 the LSWR formally absorbed the Bodmin and Wadebridge line, the previous semi-legal purchase now being authorised by the South Western Railway Act 1886 (49 & 50 Vict. c. cx) of 25 June 1886.
+In fact, by the South Western Railway (Various Powers) Act 1883 (46 & 47 Vict. c. clxxxix) the LSWR took over the role of making those improvements, and on 1 July 1886 the LSWR formally absorbed the Bodmin and Wadebridge line, the previous semi-legal purchase now being authorised by the South Western Railway Act 1886 (49 & 50 Vict. c. cx) of 25 June 1886.